InExSu/Aditya-Bhargava-Grokking-Algorithms/README.md

 # Aditya-Bhargava-Grokking-Algorithms
 ## Visual code improvement

-Improve understanding of the book's code by changing variable names
+Improve understanding of the book's code by changing variable names, eliminating translation and typing errors/